-The use of non-state actors as proxies has similarly seen a dramatic rise, some with negative consequences like the Blackwater incidents in Iraq.
-However, there are also success stories such the partnerships with Aegis during the same campaign.
-In the Afghan war, elements of the intelligence community and military successfully pushed back the Taliban with the help of warlords from Northern Alliance (NA).
-Yet, it can be said that the NA proved a subsequent political problem, as it had been involved in alleged atrocities committed against prisoners of war.
+The use of non-state actors as proxies has similarly seen a dramatic rise.
+Some with negative consequences.
+For example, the Blackwater incidents in Iraq.
+However, there are also success stories such as the partnerships with Aegis during the same campaign.
+In the Afghan war, the CIA and Pentagon successfully pushed back the Taliban with warlords from the Northern Alliance (NA).
+Ultimately, the NA proved to be a miscalculation.
+It was allegedly involved in atrocities against prisoners of war.

-The use of warlords in Somalia was disastrous because it lacked the popular support of the Somali people who had been subjected to years of brutal rule and instability.
-The Islamic Courts Union (ICU) on the other hand was seen as a breath of fresh air.
-The situation was further exacerbated by the Ethiopian invasion in 2006 (seen as the arch nemesis by many Somalis).
+Similarly, the use of warlords in Somalia failed spectacularly.
+Because of years of abuse, it lacked the popular support of the Somali people.
+On the other hand, the Somali people saw the Islamic Courts Union (ICU) as a breath of fresh air.
+The situation was further exacerbated by the Ethiopian invasion in 2006 (seen as the arch-nemesis by many Somalis).
 Transforming Al Shabab from a fringe group, part of ICU, to a capable and battle-hardened force with popular support.
-Though, after years of fighting Al Shabab, lessons had been learned about the successful use non-state actors on the battlefield.
-Analysing the human terrain extensively can prove beneficial as seen in places like Ukraine, Syria and Somalia today.
+Though, after years of fighting Al Shabab.
+Lessons were learned about the successful use of non-state actors on the battlefield.